-Financing expense for the years ended December 31, 2022 and 2021 was \$11.9 million and \$6.5 million, respectively.
-Changes in financing expense are primarily driven by the rate of SOFR and LIBOR used to calculate the interest rate of our debt, the additional \$32.5 million draw on our Revolving Credit Facility on April 12, 2022 to fund cash payments relating to our acquisition of heloo and the Refinancing.
-See "-Liquidity and Capital Resources-Indebtedness-2019 Credit Agreement" and "-2022 Credit Agreement" for additional discussion on term loan.
+Changes in financing expense are primarily driven by increases in the rate of SOFR and LIBOR used to calculate the interest rate of our debt, as well as additional borrowings in 2022.
+See "-Liquidity and Capital Resources-Indebtedness-2019 Credit Agreement" and "-2022 Credit Agreement" for additional information.

-Provision for (benefit from) income taxes
+Provision for income taxes

-Provision for (benefit from) income taxes for the years ended December 31, 2022 and 2021 was \$24.1 million and \$(2.3) million, respectively.
-Our effective tax rate for the years ended December 31, 2022 and 2021 was 37.4% and 3.7%, respectively.
-There are certain items included within the provision for (benefit from) income taxes calculation which were directly related to the IPO in 2021 and not expected to recur in future periods, including certain phantom shares bonuses and equity awards made to officers which are not deductible under Section 162(m) of the Internal Revenue Code.
-Additionally, costs related to the issuance of stock-based compensation and costs related to the acquisition of heloo within the provision for (benefit from) income taxes calculation are adjusted for Non-GAAP purposes.
-If those costs are removed, the provision for income taxes would have been \$30.6 million and \$23.0 million and the effective tax rate would have been 21.4% and 20.0% for the years ended December 31, 2022 and December 31, 2021, respectively.
+Our effective tax rate for the years ended December 31, 2023 and 2022 was 39.1% and 37.4%, respectively.
+Costs related to the issuance of stock-based compensation, the acquisition of heloo and severance within the provision for income taxes calculation are adjusted for Non-GAAP purposes.
+If those costs are removed, the provision for income taxes would have been \$33.7 million and \$30.6 million and the effective tax rate would have been 24.5% and 21.4% for the years ended December 31, 2023 and December 31, 2022, respectively.